Austin Slater Player Props: Giants vs. Mariners

-Austin Slater -- with a slugging percentage of .375 in his past 10 games (including no homers) -- will be in action for the San Francisco Giants against the Seattle Mariners, with Bryan Woo on the hill, on July 3 at 9:45 PM ET.
+Austin Slater -- .250 average over his past 10 games -- will be in action for the San Francisco Giants against the Seattle Mariners, with Tommy Milone on the mound, on July 5 at 9:05 PM ET.

-He had a hitless performance in his most recent game (0-for-2) against the Mets.
+In his last game he had a hitless showing (0-for-2) against the Mets.

 Austin Slater Game Info & Props vs. the Mariners